ntrrgc/snorky/doc/datasync/deltas.rst

   * ``oldData``: The object as a JSON object, before the update was made.
 It must contain at least enough fields to identify the element that was updated.

-    If the model can be subscripted filtered by some fields, the fields used as filter must also be present in order for Snorky to be able to know whether the matched the filters before and after the update.
+    If the model can be subscribed filtered by some fields, the fields used as filter must also be present in order for Snorky to be able to know whether the matched the filters before and after the update.

 When to send deltas
 ~~~~~~~~~~~~~~~~~~~